German Police Swoop on Last Generation Climate Activists | 📰 LatestLY

 As well as gluing themselves to busy intersections and highways, its members have targeted various artworks and exhibits.

-Dozens of activists from the group have appeared in courts for blocking the traffic or obstructing police work in recent weeks.
-Most were fined but some courts have started to hand down jail convictions.
+Dozens of activists from Last Generation and similar groups across Europe have appeared in courts for blocking traffic or obstructing police work.
+Most were fined, but some courts have started to hand down jail convictions.

 Last Generation tweeted a German media link to the raids on Wednesday with the hashtag #völligbekloppt (completely crazy), referring to Scholz's comment.
 It asked when lobby structures would be raided and "government fossil funds" seized.